Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Krista Wakeman

-“You’re a sick man Larry, I hope you rot in prison because that’s where you belong.”
+“You’re a sick man, Larry.
+I hope you rot in prison because that’s where you belong.”

 Paula Daniels